xelphin/tiroche-scraper/README.md

 ## Config

-In `./Config/config.json` you can change whether or not you want to have images downloaded
+In `./Config/config.json` you can change whether or not you want to have images downloaded and whether or not you want to ignore certain links

 ### Notice
 Because "Tircohe" doesn't have a consistent frame for how it writes out: title, year, painting type, dimensions and signed status,